Pipe Repair in Santa Fe, Los Alamos, Rio Rancho, & Northern New Mexico

 - And More!

 Common Problems that Lead to Pipe Repair

-- Pitted Corrosion: Just because copper pipes are more or less immune to oxidization, doesn’t mean they don’t have problems.
+- Pitted Corrosion: Just because copper pipes are more or less immune to oxidation doesn’t mean they don’t have problems.
 Pitted corrosion is a type of corrosion that eats at the pipe from the outside inward, creating small holes called “pinhole leaks.”
 Pinhole leaks are so small that they don’t really have any warning signs to announce their presence.
 This means that the first sign most homeowners have of a pinhole leak is when they notice the water damage that’s already been done.
 The best way to stop pinhole leaks is by having your plumbing regularly inspected.

-- Lime Scale: Lime scale is caused by hard water, which is water that has a higher than normal mineral content.
+- Limescale: Limescale is caused by hard water, which is water that has a higher-than-normal mineral content.
 This water leaves mineral deposits in the pipes it flows through.
-Over the course of years, these deposits build up into lime scale, which restricts the flow of water through the pipes.
+Over the course of years, these deposits build up into limescale, which restricts the flow of water through the pipes.
 If caught early enough, the lime scale can be cleared out of the pipe to restore it to full function.
 If not, however, the entire pipe will likely have to be replaced.

 With Pipe Repair, Time Is of the Essence

-If you suspect that you have a problem somewhere in your plumbing system, call Roadrunner Air Conditioning, Heating & Plumbing as soon as possible.
-We’ll inspect your entire plumbing system, and repair any problems we find.
+If you suspect that you have a problem somewhere in your plumbing system, call Roadrunner Air Conditioning, Heating & Plumbing for a pipe repair in Santa Fe or the surrounding northern New Mexico area as soon as possible.
+We’ll inspect your entire plumbing system and repair any problems we find.
 With us taking care of your plumbing, you can rest assured that it will last a while yet.